randyzhong/randyzhong.github.io/source/_posts/hmc-45-and-exchange-2007-sp1-part2-address-lists-segregation.md

 So, let's look at what HMC intends to achieve here,

 *   **Global Address List** - By default when you install Exchange 2007, it assumes that it is only meant for one company; hence it comes with a Default Global Address List which lists of <span style="text-decoration: underline;">all</span> email users, distribution groups, and Exchange resources in the whole environment.
-That is not something a multi-tenant environment would like to have.
+That is not &nbsp;something a multi-tenant environment would like to have.
 Therefore, the primary objective here is NOT to have one GAL that will display everyone in the environment but different GALs for different companies.
 &nbsp;

 *   **Other Address List** - If there is any other address list being used by a company in the environment, those address lists have to be only accessible and visible to users in that company only.